 It is your responsibility to ensure your payment method is valid, sufficiently funded, and capable of processing recurring payments where applicable.
 Mutual Life Africa accepts no liability for failed transactions resulting from payment method issues on your side.

-7.1 Recurring Payments By purchasing a recurring insurance policy, you authorise Mutual Life Africa to debit your selected payment method on the same date each month for the premium amount specified in your policy schedule.
+By purchasing a recurring insurance policy, you authorise Mutual Life Africa to debit your selected payment method on the same date each month for the premium amount specified in your policy schedule.
 This authorisation remains in effect until your policy is cancelled or you update your payment method.

-7.3 Failed Payments If a premium payment fails, you will be notified immediately via the App and by email.
+If a premium payment fails, you will be notified immediately via the App and by email.
 A failed payment triggers the policy status escalation timeline set out in Section 10 of these Terms.
 It is your responsibility to resolve any payment failure promptly to avoid policy suspension or lapse.

 Upon successful completion of a purchase, you will receive: